Testsigma

 • Test the system’s ability to recover efficiently after stress conditions are over.

-Test Cases for Registration Page: Another approach
+Test Cases for Registration Page: Another Approach

 Here we take a slightly different approach of creating the test cases, they are created according to the many fields on the registration page: First name, Last name, email address, local phone number, Username, Password, Terms and conditions checkbox, and a captcha.